dubyte/dir2opds/README.md

 # dir2opds
+OPDS is an extension of Atom, to serve books.
+For more information: http://opds-spec.org

-Serve an OPDS server based on a directory
+dir2opds runs a OPDS server using a directory to generate the feeds.

-Some times you only have a directory with books and you want an OPDS, but to get from dir to OPDS you maybe need to do some work, this project aim to simplely works.

-It didn't pass the opds validator yet.
-But the plan is to get to that point.

 # Installation